Kosmos01/clinical-sts-project/README.md

    - used for all plots created for this project
 4. main.py:
    - utilizes the above modules to perform the projects various tasks
+5. checkUMLS.py & datasetStats.py

-*Scripts modified and implemented from others' github code: tokenization.py, modeling.py, extract_features.py, berts.py*
+   - misc. scripts used intially to help explore the txt file. (not essentials for project) *Scripts modified and implemented from others' github code: tokenization.py, modeling.py, extract_features.py, berts.py*